Essential Tips for Taking Gifts on Your Christmas Vacation

 Similarly, Walmart will ferry a whole bunch of items to virtually any of its locations.
 Sometimes you’ll even get a discount for doing so.

-In short, you have numerous options for traveling with your gifts this Christmas season — and some of them only require the click of a mouse.
+In short, there’s no need to worry about wrapped gifts in checked luggage because you have numerous options for traveling with your gifts this Christmas season — and some of them only require the click of a mouse.